jackworthen/travel-tracker/README.md

 ## 🔧 Customization

-The application offers extensive customization through the Settings panel:
+The application offers extensive customization through the four-tab Settings panel:

 - **Date Overlap Control**: Choose whether to allow overlapping travel dates
 - **Future/Past Warnings**: Configure intelligent thresholds for date warnings
 - **Text Input Limits**: Set maximum lengths for location names and notes
+- **Report Defaults**: Configure which trip types show by default
+- **Export Preferences**: Choose delimiter and default save location
 - **Validation Behavior**: Adjust how strict the validation system should be

 All settings are automatically saved and restored between sessions, with immediate visual feedback.